zarf-dev/proposals/0048-schema-update-process/README.md

 }
 ```

 This was rejected because packages in Zarf's lifecycle are mutable and not taken directly from the package YAML / Kubernetes secret.
 The filters package, for instance, frequently changes the package.
-Zarf wouldn't be able to filter a package, without needing to keep logic around to filter every API version, which would add a maintenance burden.
+Zarf wouldn't be able to filter a package without needing to keep logic around to filter every API version, which would add a maintenance burden.
 SDK users wouldn't be able to edit their packages before running functions like `packager.Remove()` or `packager.Deploy()` as it would be difficult to propagate changes to every API version.

 ### Interface Representation of Schema